-The goal of a cleanse isn’t to instantly lose weight, although it can certainly help you jumpstart weight loss, especially if you continue these habits long-term.
+The goal of a cleanse isn’t to instantly lose weight, although it can certainly help you jumpstart weight loss, especially if you continue these healthy digestion weight management habits long-term.
 But detoxing your body and resetting your digestion can certainly help you feel lighter and support your metabolism, energy, skin health, immune health, and more.
 Try these simple detox steps to help clear the inner cobwebs and put a spring back in your step:

 1. Eliminate Your Vices